 The Verra Board of Directors is comprised of leaders from a variety of sectors who bring their expertise and knowledge to the ongoing development of Verra.
-Working through a variety of sub-committees, Verra Board members oversee the finances of the organization, work closely with Verrastaff to guide the direction of Verra, and are involved in specific strategic efforts.
+Working through a variety of sub-committees, Verra Board members oversee the finances of the organization, work closely with Verra staff to guide the direction of Verra, and are involved in specific strategic efforts.
 Verra Board members do not advocate on behalf of any one project or program before any of Verra’s programs.

 Mark Kenber has spent over two decades working on international climate and energy policy.
 His most recent role was as CEO of Mongoose Energy, the UK’s largest developer and manager of community-owned renewable energy assets, which he left in June 2018.
-Before joining Mongoose, Mark spent 12 years at international NGO The Climate Group, one of Verra’s founding organisations, with the last six as CEO.
-He brings to the board 20 years of experience on international climate and energy policy, having previously served as a senior policy officer of WWF’s international climate change programme working on emissions trading and international carbon markets, as planning director for Foundation Natura in Ecuador and climate change advisor to both the Ecuadorian government and former UK Prime Minster Tony Blair.
+Before joining Mongoose, Mark was the CEO of international NGO The Climate Group, one of Verra’s founding organizations, where he worked for 12 years.
+Previously he served as a Senior Policy Officer of WWF’s international climate change program working on emissions trading and international carbon markets, as Planning Director for Fundación Natura in Ecuador, and as Climate Change Advisor to both the Ecuadorian government and former UK Prime Minister Tony Blair.

 Kenneth J. Markowitz